Make sure you know how to protect yourself so you can enjoy what you do at work or at home — with the correct PPE safety gear

 Many places contain risks you can’t escape.
 Working on a construction site, using power tools, working in a factory, or even working in your own garden are just a few examples where there are hidden safety risks.

-But with the right safety gear, you can get any job done without fear.
+But with the right safety gear, and protective clothing you can get any job done without fear.

 About OSHA and ANSI standards